Monmouth County Drug Crime Lawyers

 - Possession is an indictable crime (felony) punishable by three to five years in prison, and a fine of $1,000 to $35,000.

 - Distribution is a felony punishable by three to 20 years in prison, and a fine of $1,000 to $300,000.

-Under certain circumstances, for example, if you are a first time offender, our criminal defense lawyers may be able to avoid some of these harsh penalties by securing your admission into a diversionary program.
+Under certain circumstances, you may be able to avoid some of these harsh penalties by securing your admission into a diversionary program.
 Successful completion of one of these programs can help you avoid jail time and keep a conviction off of your criminal record.
 A clean record is invaluable when searching for employment or promotion.

 Never assume that the prosecution has a strong case against you.
 Often, police officers make errors while conducting their investigations, including:

 - Lack of probable cause for a traffic stop or search